 1) PEMC is responsible for PIN Element management (e.g. add/remove the PINE/PEGCs, etc.) and PIN management (e.g. create/modify/delete/activate/deactivate a PIN, etc.).

-Editor's note: If there is other possible PIN related information needed will be decided on the final conclusion.
+- According to the principles of Solution #9, the UDM will maintain a PIN profile and the PIN profile may be “linked” with the identity of the UE (PEMC) that is authorized to manage the PIN.

-Editor's note: Whether UE's subscription data should contain authorization information, and how this information is used in the 5GC is FFS.
+- The PIN Profile may include the identities of the PINEs that are part of the PIN (see the Key Issue #7 conclusion).